 - Safety.
 A restaurant manager is also responsible for maintaining safety and health standards and following local liquor regulations.

-A restaurant manager must be able to fill in for any position in the restaurant, so experience in food service is vital to the job.
-You can start your culinary career with a degree in restaurant or food service management, or you can attend a culinary school for training in both cooking and business.
+A restaurant manager might be called upon to fill in for any position in a restaurant, so experience in food service is vital to the job.
+Earning a degree in restaurant or food service management can be a good starting place for this career path.
+Alternately, you may want to attend a culinary school and concentrate your studies on learning about both cooking and business.

-The number of restaurants increases as the population grows, and according to the Bureau of Labor Statistics, opportunities for restaurant managers are expected to grow steadily in the future.
-Restaurant managers work in all types of dining facilities, including casinos, hotels, schools, and nursing homes.
-A restaurant manager can expect to make between $25,000 and $70,000 a year, depending on his or her experience.
+The number of restaurants increases as the population grows, and according to the Bureau of Labor Statistics as of 2011, opportunities for restaurant managers are expected to grow steadily in the future.
+Restaurant managers work in all types of dining facilities, including casinos, hotels, schools and nursing homes.
+A restaurant manager's salary in 2011 typically fell between $25,000 and $70,000 a year, depending on his or her experience.
 For many managers, the ultimate goal is restaurant ownership, and 40% of restaurant managers are self-employed.

 On the Job

-Developing a new restaurant takes someone with business savvy and lots of experience, and restaurant manager Oliver Wharton has worked his way to the top.
+Developing a new restaurant takes someone with business savvy and lots of experience, as restaurant manager Oliver Wharton knows well.
 Wharton was instilled with a love of the business at an early age; his father owned a restaurant in New York when he was growing up.

-After studying hospitality management at Cornell University, Wharton gained restaurant experience, eventually landing a position working for renowned chef Jean-Georges Vongerichten.
+After studying hospitality management at Cornell University, Wharton gained restaurant experience, eventually landing a position working for professional chef Jean-Georges Vongerichten.

 Wharton's experience paid off when he began working for the Light Group, a prominent nightclub and bar management organization.
 Most recently, Wharton has worked in Las Vegas as Director of Operations at Stack Restaurant at The Mirage and Fix Restaurant at The Bellagio.

-Becoming a restaurant manager requires dedication and an ability to calmly deal with all the problems that are part of the restaurant industry.
-It also provides you with an opportunity to use your business skills and to interact with diners to give them the best possible experience.
+Becoming a restaurant manager requires dedication, business skills and an ability to calmly deal with the problems that are part of the restaurant industry.
+It also requires excellent customer service and communication skills that can give diners the experience they're looking for.
 If you're looking for a challenging and rewarding culinary career, restaurant management might be perfect for you.